 Lower interest rates can also benefit businesses as well.
 If a business was looking to expand their business, through upgrading their equipment, making a new acquisition, or possibly expanding into a new market, sometimes lower interest rates can provide them with the capital needed to fund these activities.

-To illustrate this concept, compare the DXY, one of the dollar indexes, and the 10-year treasury (TNX):
+To illustrate this concept, the chart below compares the DXY, one of the dollar indexes, and the 10-year treasury yield rate (TNX):

-As better seen in the five-year range, as treasury rates decrease, the U.S. dollar does as well.
+As better seen in the 5-year and 10-year ranges (if you zoom in), as treasury rates decrease, the U.S. dollar does as well.
 The opposite also holds true.

 This relationship doesn't hold true all the time, however, because a currency's value is relative to other currencies.
-In other words, central banks and other countries apart from the U.S. play a role in the relationship between interest rates and the dollar.
-However, as a general rule, when interest rates are lower, the currency is weaker.
+In other words, central banks and other countries besides the U.S. play a role in the relationship between interest rates and the dollar.
+Regardless, as a general rule, when interest rates are lower, the currency is weaker.

-When the U.S. dollar is weaker, or less valuable, often times, gold prices increase.
+When the U.S. dollar is weaker (less valuable), often times gold prices will increase.
 The opposite tends to hold true as well, as a stronger or more valuable U.S. dollar implies lower gold prices.

 To illustrate this concept, the Great Recession in 2008 is a great example to look at.
 During this recession, when the U.S. dollar fell, gold prices would rise.
 This was partially because gold became more expensive in other non-dollar denominated currencies.

-This can be somewhat identified in the chart below, comparing DXY, once more, to the gold commodity (GC=F):
+This can be somewhat identified in the chart below, comparing DXY, once more, to the gold price: